 T-Shirt - Children Are Our Sacred Bundle

 Every year, Residential School survivors are honoured on Orange Shirt Day, September 30th.
 Proceeds from the sale of these shirts will be donated to Children are our Sacred Bundle conferences whose goal is to help foster grassroots projects to improve the situation for Indigenous children.
-These shirts are available in unisex crewneck style (men/boys' style) or a form fitting women/girls scoop neck style.
-Once again, these shirts relect the art of Kalum Teke Dan.
+These shirts are available in crewneck style or a form fitting women's scoop neck style, with sizes ranging from youth to adult.
+These shirts reflect the art of Kalum Teke Dan.

 Kalum Teke Dan is a Blackfoot artist from Calgary who originates from the Blood Tribe in Southern Alberta.
 He was first inspired to create art by his grandparents, who were known internationally for their bead work and traditional regalia.